Eric James, Baron James of Rusholme: Honours and awards

+In 2023, the University of York Boat Club, named their men’s coxed four after Lord James in honour of his work in establishing the first Roses tournament and to commemorate 60 years of the club.

 Personal

-In 1939 James married Cordelia Mary Wintour, the sole daughter of Major-General Fitzgerald Wintour, and sister of Charles Wintour, an editor of the British daily newspaper 'Evening Standard'.
+In 1939 James married Cordelia Mary Wintour, the sole daughter of Major-General Fitzgerald Wintour, and sister of Charles Wintour, an editor of the British daily newspaper Evening Standard.
 Cordelia was a paternal aunt of the fashion magazine editor Dame Anna Wintour and of the British journalist Patrick Wintour.

 The son of Eric James and Cordelia Wintour James is Oliver Francis Wintour James, who became a professor, a leading British hepatologist, and pro vice-chancellor of the Newcastle University.

 Death

 Eric James died in 1992.
 He had become blind, and fell in his home in North Yorkshire onto a miniature orange tree: a twig penetrated his eyeball and pierced his brain.